1. Philadelphia Museum of Art - Rocky III

 4 Charles Street, , 02116

 Robin Williams and Matt Damon's heart to heart in the park in Oscar winning Good Will Hunting was actually filmed at Boston Public Garden.
 Dating back to 1837, this beautiful park was America's first public botanical garden.
 Today, it remains one of the city's most popular tourist destinations, both for its' immense beauty and for its' famous movie history.
-On a side note, Ted also featured scenes at the park.
+On a side note, the raunchy comedy Ted also featured scenes at the park.

-Besides from strolling around admiring the sights and sounds of nature, you can see the actual bench where Good Will Hunting was filmed.
+Besides strolling around admiring the sights and sounds of nature, you can see the actual bench where Good Will Hunting was filmed.
 The beautiful fountains, lagoon, and plant life makes this one of the best places to escape the hustle and bustle of the city for a bit for a much needed nature break.
 Be sure to take a ride on the famous Swan boats - cherry blossom season is the most picturesque time of the year to plan your visit.